todbot/Blink1Control2/NOTES.md

 ### App capability changes / To-do's
-- TODO: Add "go back to last pattern" or "return to previous state" color pattern
+- DONE: Add "go back to last pattern" or "return to previous state" color pattern
+- TODO: put 'patternSerial' in config & preferences
     - (maybe via a "pattern stack" and new patterns like "red always")
 - DONE: Special patterns like '~off' and '~stop:patternname'  (check: work in ApiServer?)
-- TODO: IFTTT rule_name can be matching rule or specific patternname or special patternname
+- DONE: IFTTT rule_name can be matching rule or specific patternname or special patternname
 -  (maybe restructure app to not need IFTTT "rules"?)
 - TODO: Patterns should allow multiple LEDs to change per step (take array of {color,ledn,time})
 - DONE: TODO: Add 'enable' flag to each rule in Mail & Tools
-- TODO: partition code into client & server so webpack doesn't bundle server code
+- NANA: partition code into client & server so webpack doesn't bundle server code
 - DONE : TODO: what about 'parametric patterns', e.g. "blink 5 times, fill in color & on/off time"
 - TODO: Number() vs parseInt() in `PatternsService._parsePatternStr()`?
 - TODO: global shortcut, see: https://github.com/atom/electron/blob/master/docs/api/global-shortcut.md